1999Chen/Android_GoldenNote/README.md

 Hi！This is my android project.
 Here I implemented a reminder for users to add notes, which is inspired by "Reminder" from ios when I was using my iphone.
 It is worth mentioning that the “today” and "tomorrow" part really attracted me.

 Requirements:
+1.As a user, I want to be able to.
 1.As a user, I want to be able to have my account signed in to the system 2.As a user, I want to be able to add an event to the reminder.
 3.As a user, I want to be able to check all events I make before.